-Two Option Module connectors provides access to extended functions.
+Two option module connectors provide access to extended functions.
 Option Module orders are defined with the drive order key and are installed during production.
 Post-production installations are possible by sending the drive back to Triamec.

-The chapter 3.1.5 describes the different available options.
-Please refer to [5] for further informations about functionality, pinout and software access.
+Chapter 3.1.5 describes the different available options.
+Refer to [6] for further informations about functionality and software access.